astropy/astropy/docs/timeseries/lombscargle.rst

 Periodogram Normalizations
 ==========================
-There are several normalizations of the Lomb-Scargle periodogram found in the literature. :class:`~astropy.stats.LombScargle` makes four options available, via the ``normalization`` argument: ``normalization='standard'`` (the default), ``normalization='model'``, ``normalization='log'``, and ``normalization='psd'``.
+There are several normalizations of the Lomb-Scargle periodogram found in the literature. :class:`~astropy.timeseries.LombScargle` makes four options available, via the ``normalization`` argument: ``normalization='standard'`` (the default), ``normalization='model'``, ``normalization='log'``, and ``normalization='psd'``.